gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Build script configuration closure receives the model instance created by the plugin.
 - Build script configuration closure is executed only when the model is used as input to some rule.
+- Reasonable error message when two rules create models with same name.
 - Reasonable error messages when creation rule or configuration closure fail.
 - Reasonable error messages when plugin does not correctly follow static pattern.

 ### Open issues

-- Expose as a convention as well
+- Expose models as extensions as well:
     - Have to handle creation rules that take inputs: defer creation until the convention is used, and close the inputs at this point.
     - Once closed, cannot mutate an object.
 - Exact pattern to use to determine which model(s) a plugin exposes
     - Alternative pattern that declares only the type and name and Gradle takes care of decoration, instantiation and dependency injection
 - Should assert that every model object is decorated, however it happens to be created.
+- Force rule methods to be static?
+Plugins to be stateless (eg no fields)?
 - Also add an API where a plugin can declare models dynamically?
 - DSL reference documents the model.
 - Another plugin or build script configures model.
+- Creation rule should be able to declare inputs, including (stateless) services.
-- Creation rule declares input, declares input of unknown type.
+- Creation rule declares input of unknown type.
 - Settings or init script configures model.

 ## Story: Plugin configures tasks using model as input